dunhamlab/BreweryEvolution/README.md

 ## (H) Assembly Polishing
 1. Assemblies generated from ONT reads, demultiplexed with Guppy and assembled with SMARTdenovo were used as a reference for ONT read mapping with Minimap2 using runAssemblyPolish.sh
-2. The assemblies were then ploished with racon then medaka.
+2. The assemblies were then polished with racon then medaka.
 3. Afterwards, the Illumina reads were aligned to the polished assembly and pilon was run x3.